 Indoor team building games for employees also promotes unlikely collaborations and boosts communication skills, as the team chat and work together on new, exciting tasks and try to reach a common goal.
 New experiences promote out of the box thinking and better problem-solving skills.
 Sometimes, taking our eyes off an issue and doing something unusual is exactly what you need to invent a creative, intelligent solution.

 Depending on the type of team building you’re after, we’ve split this blog into two sections:

 - Problem-solving games for employees

 - Physical team building

 Both types are valuable and appropriate for different times.
 Problem-solving or brain teaser challenges are perfect for the start of meetings, zoom calls or other times throughout the day when the team have 30 minutes spare.
 Physical team building is ideal when assigned a whole day or afternoon to enjoy the activities, Why not get the team together and travel somewhere to enjoy a day of challenges and laughs.
-We would highly recommend a mixture of both to maximise the effect of indoor team building games for employees.
+We would highly recommend a mixture of both to maximise the effect of indoor activities for employees.

 Problem-Solving Games for Employees